-Contact information for nominees must be provided, and the Institute may share submission materials and related information publicly (less any private information).
+Contact information for nominees must be provided, and NPI may share submission materials and related information publicly (less any private information).

-Nominations will be presented to the Institute Board of Directors to facilitate Board selection of the awardee.
-The award will be presented at the Institute’s annual Fall convening held in conjunction with the International Association of Chiefs of Police Annual Conference.
+Nominations will be presented to NPI's Board of Directors to facilitate Board selection of the awardee.
+The award will be presented at NPI’s annual Awards Reception held in conjunction with the International Association of Chiefs of Police Annual Conference.

 The selection of an individual awardee does not necessarily indicate that the actions or positions taken by that individual are consistent with the official position or views of the National Policing Institute.
 Instead, it is the willingness and courage to lead change from within the profession that is recognized by this award.
 Any nominees not awarded may be resubmitted for consideration in the following selection cycle.